jennifersoft/jennifer-view-plugin-threejstest/README.md

 ## Getting started

-First, add the file 'jennifer.extension-1.0.2.jar' in the 'lib' directory to your local maven repository.
+First, add the file 'jennifer.extension-1.0.2.jar' in the 'lib' directory to your local maven repository.<br>
 Enter the command as follows.

  1. git clone https://github.com/jennifersoft/jennifer-view-plugin-threejstest.git